 If you let your kids pick the place to stay on St. Petersburg Beach, you’re going to end up at Tradewinds.
 This place has all kinds of fun activities, including a sort of floating water park out in the Gulf with big slides.
 You’ll pay dearly for it though: there’s a $50+ “resort fee” you have to add to the daily room rate listed online to get the real price.
 Anything listed as “free” in the amenities really isn’t included in the rates.
 They also have a 5-night minimum stay, which puts this resort out of the running for a long holiday weekend.
 If you’re doing a shorter getaway, consider the partner Guy Harvey Outpost resort that’s next on this list.
 See Tradewinds rates here.

-With the theme of this resort centered around the fishing painter Guy Harvey, this is a colorful resort with a strong aquatic theme and there’s a giant aquarium in the main restaurant.
+Facing a wide stretch of white sand St. Pete beach, this is a colorful resort with a strong aquatic theme and there’s a giant aquarium in the main restaurant.
 Overall this is an attractive resort that parents will love as much as the kids, with outdoor lounging areas, fire pits, good bars, and great views from the rooms.

 Postcard Inn on the Beach